mcguinnessa/ESP32C3-Switch/README.md

 ### TODO:
-Add in mode server response to determine whether the ESP will go to deep sleep, or normal programatical sleep for development purposes.
+- Add in mode server response to determine whether the ESP will go to deep sleep, or normal programatical sleep for development purposes.
+- Read in from analog PIN to get Voltage of power supply of load and write to analog PIN to adjust digital potentiometer
+  - Further H/W modifications to Analog PIN
+  - Setting a target Voltage in config
+  - Write signal to third analog PIN to adjust potentiometer
+  - (possibly) Move latch PIN from A0 to D7 (not D0, D8 or D9 as they interfer with boot)

 The server code for the REST interface can be found here: